Property Maintenance Violations

-Property maintenance violations could mean a $50 ticket for each violation.
+Property maintenance violations could mean a ticket for each violation.
 Upon receiving a complaint, Code Enforcement will perform an inspection.
-Code Enforcement will send a letter to the property owner listing violations found and give them several days (generally 12) to correct the violations.
-If the violation still exists when the property is again inspected, a ticket will be issued.
+Code Enforcement will send a letter to the property owner listing all violations found which are subject to ticketing and give a time frame to correct the violations.
+Should the violation still exist when the property is again inspected, a ticket will be issued.
 If the violation is still not corrected, additional tickets may be issued until it is fixed.

 Most Common Violations in Residential Areas

-Overgrown grass and weeds: Grass must be maintained at a height or eight inches or less.
+- Overgrown grass and weeds: Grass and weeds must be maintained at a height of eight inches or less.